apache/cordova-plugin-inappbrowser/README.md

     + `event` raises an custom event with given text as event name when custom button is pressed.
 The callbacks to custom button events will receive an event object that contains the following properties: `url` is the current URL shown in browser and `index` is the index of the selected button in `customButtons`.
 + `backButtonCanClose` allows back button to close browser when there's no more to go back.
 Otherwise, back button will be disabled.

+All properties are optional with little default values.
+If a property is not given, its corresponding UI element will not be shown.

 One thing to note is that all image resources reference to **native** resource bundle.
 So all images need to be imported to native project first.
 In case of Android, the image name will be looked up under `R.drawable`. eg. If image name is `hello_world`, `R.drawable.hello_world` will be referenced.

-You may have noticed that ThemedBrowser added an optional menu as well as custom buttons, which you can utilize to respond to some simply user actions.
+You may have noticed that ThemedBrowser added an optional menu as well as custom buttons, which you can utilize to respond to some simple user actions.

 FAQ
 ---

 ### I just installed this plugin, how come it just shows a blank toolbar?

-The purpose of this plugin is to allow **you** style the in app browser the way you want.
-Isn't that that why you installed this plugin in the first place?
-Hence it does not come with any defaults.
-Every UI element needs to be styled by you.
+The purpose of this plugin is to allow **you** to style the in app browser the way you want.
+Isn't that why you installed this plugin in the first place?
+Hence, it does not come with any defaults.
+Every UI element needs to be styled by you, otherwise it's hidden.
 This also avoids polluting your resouce bundle with default images.

 ### Why does my menu on Android look ugly?